 The allocation of the net profit is based on article 24 of the Articles of Association.
-The loss for the period ended 31 December 2021 amounts to €1,001 (2020: €12,030).
-NBE proposes to the General Meeting of Shareholder to transfer this loss to the retained earnings.
+The net profit for the period ended 31 December 2022 amounts to € 8,429 (2021: €-1,001).
+NBE proposes to the General Meeting of Shareholder to transfer this profit to the retained earnings, since the cumulative loss is mainly due to NBE's establishment cost which still has not been recovered.